isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-thin-enamel-paint/index.md

 If you are a paint enthusiast, then you must have used enamel paint in one way or another.
 The hard gloss finish is one mark of the quality thinning process in enamel paints.
 But most paint users face challenges when thinning (one may over dilute or even thin insufficiently).
 Improper thinning affects the overall finish quality and may subject the surface to peeling, chipping, or scuffing with time.

-*In this regard, we shall be discussing how to thin [enamel](https://pestpolicy.com/what-is-enamel-paint-used-for/) paint.
+*In this regard, we shall be discussing how to thin [enamel](https://pestpolicy.com/what-is-enamel-paint-used-for/)paint.
 First, youll need to have the right thinning items, check on the prevailing weather conditions, choose an ideal thinning location, and select the correct paint thinner.

 * *Besides, you will require to measure the right amount of thinner about the quantity of enamel paint, then stir the mixture appropriately before testing the thinned paint to ascertain the coat quality.